zhubzy/SF-Incident-Prediction/README.md

 The neural network we built has a relatively good performance on predicting whether the incident is violent or not, with testing accuracy at about 0.58.
 Aiming for better accuracy, we performed hyperparameter tuning to optimize the configuration settings, including the number of nodes, optimizer, learning rate, identifying the best combination that minimizes the loss function and improves the model's accuracy and generalization ability on unseen data.
 We didn't use k-fold cross validation because it cannot effectively improve the performance of the model while making the training process especially computationally expensive.
 Similarly, although feature expansion has the potential to uncover non-linear relationships and improve model performance, it also risks leading to overfitting, where the model becomes too tailored to the training data and performs poorly on unseen data.
 Furthermore, feature expansion can exponentially increase the dimensionality of the data, exacerbating issues with memory usage and computational efficiency.

-The final model we have has testing accuracy at about 0.6, indicating some improvements of performance resulted in hyperparameter tuning.
+The final model we have has testing accuracy at about 0.6, indicating some improvements of performance resulted in hyper parameter tuning.
 Based on Figure 3.2.1 for the model loss, it is clear that we have a promising model that is learning effectively, evidenced by the consistent downward trend in training loss.
 The model displays a commendable ability to minimize error on the training set, indicating a good fit.
 Despite some fluctuations in validation loss, the general proximity of the training and validation losses suggest that the model has the potential for strong generalization with further tuning.
 This foundational training showcases a solid starting point for a robust model that, with further refinement, is poised to offer reliable predictions.

 ![](neural_network_model_loss.png)